 The checklist covered a lot of ground, and I hope that you found it useful.
 What is your first step toward implementing today’s on-page SEO checklist?
 Perhaps it was the unique images?
 Changing your title or adding modifiers?
 Let me know what you think in the comments!

 What is the biggest challenge your business faces when it comes to on-page SEO?
-We recommend installing Squirrly SEO plugin to help guide you in optimizing your website.
+Our Atlanta SEO marketing agency recommends installing Squirrly SEO plugin to help guide you in optimizing your website.
 Let us know if you need assistance.
 Our clients benefit from our on-page SEO services among other WordPress SEO services.
 Get your SEO analysis now!